 Anyway, we get home and rest, planning on a late dinner out, and I’m once again on the ball while we watch some TV.
-All of a sudden I feel what I can only explain as the baby giving me a HUGE kick and – poof! my water breaks all over the yoga ball.
+All of a sudden I feel what I can only explain as the baby giving me a HUGE kick and – poof! my water breaks all over the yoga ball. (find out what does water breaking feel like in this post!)
 I stand up and tell Alex that my water broke, and promptly start bawling.
 I honestly just felt such a rush of emotions, I couldn’t handle it.
 I told Alex that, “it feels so gross!” but that was just a bit of what I was feeling.
 It didn’t hurt (yet) but I was so relieved – it wasn’t in my head! – and also excited that this was finally REALLY happening.
 I change and use the bathroom (I told Alex that I kind of felt like going number 2, but wasn’t sure if I was allowed since my water broke and I was afraid of infection.
 I don’t know what I was even thinking) Alex sets up the passenger seat with a garbage bag and towel on top (I HIGHLY recommend keeping this in your car the last few weeks in addition to your bag.
 Never know when it’s going to happen.) and we’re off.
 I still feel pretty good at this point, and we’re a half hour away from the hospital.

 About ten minutes into the drive I’m feeling contractions and man, they are no joke.
 Half way there we joke about having to give birth on the side of the NJ Turnpike.
 When we pull into the parking garage I tell Alex that I’m sorry, I can’t do a natural birth.
 This is worse than I anticipated.
 (I am not trying to scare anyone.
 I’m just giving a real life idea of what happened!
 I’m also a big wimp with pain.)